fabandmina/fabandmina.github.io/content/blogs/trip/portugal.en.md

 ### {{< translate "road_condition" >}}
 {{< score 4 >}}
-We first rode Algarve, the Southern region, from East to West until Sagres, and then headed North until Porto by following the Atlantic coastline.
-From there, we went a little bit inland until Vila Real, and left the country via the *ecovia do Tamega e Corgo*, that ended in the municipality of Chaves.
+Our journey through Portugal unfolded in a meticulously planned route.
+Beginning in Algarve, the southern region, we pedaled from East to West until Sagres.
+Then, tracing the Atlantic coastline, we headed North to Porto.
+From there, our route took a slight inland detour to Vila Real before exiting the country via the *ecovia do Tamega e Corgo*, concluding our cycling adventure in the municipality of Chaves.

-Portugal is a hilly country.
-There was only little we could do to avoid the numerous ups and downs as our plan was to cross the country from end to end.
+Navigating Portugal, we quickly recognized the undeniable topography of the country, characterized by rolling hills that presented countless ascents and descents.
+Given our goal to traverse the nation from one end to the other, these undulations were an inevitable part of our journey.

-For us cyclists, the fastest way to connect between two towns was by taking the national roads.
-They could be recognized by their code names that started with the letter "N" followed by a number (For example, the "N2").
-These roads were tarred and well-maintained.
-They also offered more "gentle" climbs than the other options.
-The main trade-off was that they were sometimes busy and narrow, but never to the point it endangered our ride.
+As cyclists seeking efficient connections between towns, we often relied on the national roads, identifiable by codes starting with the letter "N" followed by a number (such as the "N2").
+While these well-maintained roads offered smoother climbs compared to alternative routes, they occasionally posed challenges with their narrow and bustling nature.
+However, the congestion never reached a point where it compromised our safety.

-One other option was the *ecovia*, also known as *ecopista* or *cyclopista*.
-Often repurposed railways, this kind of roads guaranteed an even safer route as they were built specifically for the pedestrians and the cyclists.
-However, many of them were either incomplete, or still under construction.
-The information on how to take them and their state was scarce on the internet and almost non-existent in the local i-sites.
+Another option at our disposal was the *ecovia*, also known as *ecopista* or *cyclopista*.
+Frequently repurposed railways, these roads provided a safer passage designed explicitly for pedestrians and cyclists.
+Despite their safety benefits, many were either incomplete or still under construction, and information regarding their accessibility and condition was often scarce online and virtually nonexistent at local i-sites.

-Last but not least, it was possible to make our own route by following the side streets and local roads.
-The main benefit was that they were rarely busy outside of the large cities and could bring you closer to the more scenic places.
-Their condition, though, was unpredictable as their surface could go from perfectly smooth tar to rocky gravel within the same ten kilometres.
-Cobble-stoned roads are also a Portuguese special that proved to be harmful to our bearings and bolts.
+The flexibility of crafting our own route by navigating side streets and local roads presented itself as the third option.
+These less-traveled paths offered solitude outside major cities and provided a closer connection to scenic locales.
+However, their unpredictable conditions ranged from perfectly smooth tar to rocky gravel within a mere ten kilometers.
+Additionally, the prevalence of cobble-stoned roads, a distinctive Portuguese feature, proved to be challenging for our bike's bearings and bolts.

 ### {{< translate "accommodations" >}}
 We did not stay or even search any accommodation in Portugal.
 We are literally unable to provide any information on this matter.